AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 obtained by perfoming coverage analysis of the following example Ada application unit::

-   function Between (X1, X2, X : Integer) return Boolean;
+   function Between (X1, X2, V : Integer) return Boolean;
-   --  Whether X is between X1 and X2, inclusive and however they are ordered
+   --  Whether V is between X1 and X2, inclusive and however they are ordered

-   function Between (X1, X2, X : Integer) return Boolean is begin
+   function Between (X1, X2, V : Integer) return Boolean is begin
       if X1 < X2 then
-         return X >= X1 and then X <= X2;
+         return V >= X1 and then V <= X2;
       else
-         return X >= X2 and then X <= X1;
+         return V >= X2 and then V <= X1;
       end if;
    end Between;